TheSilvered/nest/docs/c_api/c_api-sequence.md

 **Description:**

-Removes the first occurrence of a value inside a vector.
+Remove the first occurrence of a value inside a vector.

 **Parameters:**